pstambaugh14/MERN-AUTH-ANSIBLE/README.md

 # MERN-AUTH-ANSIBLE

 created by: Patrick Stambaugh
 Ansible Script for Deployment of MERN-based authentication application.
 This is one of my first projects so please be kind.
 This isn't of much use other than that of practice for myself.
 Either way, I am open to positive or constructive criticism, please no trolls.

+# About

+What is this exactly?
+This is a MERN-stack based auth login application at its core.
+I have added automation through Ansible and BASH scripting to be able to easily spin up this application on a fresh Centos 7 box.
+I have also incorperated pm2 services for administration of the application and daemonized pm2 via systemctl/systemd.
+In addition to this, I have also set HAProxy configs to use in a HA cluster with TLS/SSL if so desired.

 # Credits:

 MERN Authentication app source code is courtesy of: Rishi Prasad (https://blog.bitsrc.io/@rishipr) You can check out his original project with installation instructions at: https://blog.bitsrc.io/build-a-login-auth-app-with-mern-stack-part-1-c405048e3669 .
 You can also directly view or download his code at: https://github.com/rishipr/mern-auth .